Replacing Animal Testing Challenge

 Teaching method

-This challenge is in collaboration with Proefdiervrij
+This challenge was in collaboration with Proefdiervrij